 Mr. Hicks speaks before many professional associations and conferences.
 His recent engagements include:

-- Speaker, OVDI: Where Are We and How Did We Get There?, The Society of Trust and Estate Practitioners, STEP Mid Atlantic Meeting, Washington, DC, December 2012
+- Speaker, OVDI: Where Are We and How Did We Get There, The Society of Trust and Estate Practitioners (STEP), Mid-Atlantic Chapter Meeting, December 3, 2012

-- Speaker, Reports of Subcommittees on Important Developments, American Bar Association, Section of Taxation, Civil and Criminal Tax Penalties, Joint Fall CLE Meeting, Boston, September 2012
+- Speaker, Reports of Subcommittees on Important Developments, American Bar Association, September 3, 2012

-- Speaker, Circular 230's Range of Disciplinary Sanctions: How Bad Can It Get & How Is It Determined?, American Bar Association, Section of Taxation, Standards of Tax Practice, Midyear Meeting, San Diego, February 2012
+- Speaker, Circular 230's Range of Disciplinary Sanctions: How Bad Can it Get & How is it Determined?, American Bar Association, 2012 Midyear Meeting, February 17, 2012

-- Speaker, The Practical Impact on Enrolled Agents of the 2011 Changes to Circular 230 and the IRS's Tax Return Preparer Initiative, BNA Tax & Accounting Webinar, December 2011
+- Speaker, The Practical Impact on Enrolled Agents of the 2011 Changes to Circular 230 and the IRS's Tax Return Preparer Initiative, BNA Tax & Accounting, December 1, 2011